Professional woman on laptop with text "build a marketing tech stack thats right for your team"

 Pick the right measurement models to track effectiveness

-Though many marketers have spent much time trying to come to the perfect attribution model, it still doesn’t exist.
+Though many marketers have spent much time trying to find the perfect attribution model, each model has its limitations.
 Every model has its flaw whether it’s first touch, last touch, or multi-touch attribution.
 The buyer journey isn’t linear, nor logical.
 The rise of dark social doesn’t help either.

 A pragmatic approach that has worked relatively well for us is tagging and tracking all of our marketing activities to map our customer journey -- the various touch points and their relative frequency.
-The goal isn’t to attribute “doing X will lead to Y”, but simply to identify common touch points that seem to resonate well with our audience and double down on those.
+The goal focuses on identifying common touch points that resonate well with our audience so we can double down on those.

 Your marketing tech stack is an enabler, not a solution for business growth

-Approach it any other way, and you have a marketing team trapped by the limits of their tech stack.
+Approach it any other way, and the limits of your tech stack will trap your marketing team.
 This severely limits the customer experience.
 And in extreme cases, you struggle to hit your goals.

 Why UserGems